How to Subscribe | House Rules | Guidelines | Advertising | Things to avoid | Archives | Sharing Files | Problems | FAQ

 ask me off-line.

 Discussions about Computers, Computer Viruses and Operating Systems.
 There are a great many authoritive websites on the internet where advice can be sought and countless newsgroups where the subject can be discussed at length.
 The GQRP list is not one of those places, but subscribers can be assured that they are highly unlikely to get a virus from a list posting.
-Message attachments are permitted.
+Message attachments are not permitted.
 If they are sent by a list member they will be filtered out.

 The list is not to be used as a public platform to expound your views to the detriment of the other list members.
 There are plenty of places to air your political views.
 This conference should not be one of them.
 The list is not where you go to complain or blow off steam about something, someone, or a business you have had unsatisfactory dealings with.